coder/code-server/docs/MAINTAINING.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+This document is meant to serve current and future maintainers of code-server, as well as share our workflow for maintaining the project.

+## Team

 Current maintainers:

 - @code-asher
 - @TeffenEllis
 - @jsjoeio

-This document is meant to serve current and future maintainers of code-server, as well as share our workflow for maintaining the project.
+Occassionally, other Coder employees may step in time to time to assist with code-server.

 ## Workflow